-To understand the benefits of having chat, one of the main reason people prefer it is that it statistically has a significantly faster response rate to the other alternatives.
+To understand the benefits of having chat, one of the main reasons people prefer it is that it statistically has a significantly faster response rate to the other alternatives.
 One reason is that it has communication in real-time, unlike email.
 Another is that compared to phones, you can also communicate with more than one client at a time.
-This overall helps productivity, and ensures the client always gets what they need.
+This overall helps productivity and ensures the client always gets what they need.

 So, the question is, with all the live-chat software available, which should you use?
 There are proprietary ones, and there are social media integrated ones such as Facebook Messenger, where they recently updated it with support for business pages.
 We’ll list the pros and cons of why you would need one or the other.

 - Native Social Media integration.
 If your business heavily relies on communication with your client-base on Facebook, Messenger would be the best to use since it would keep all your clients in a centralized location.

 - Multiplatform support.
 Meaning that multiple devices can support using Messenger, whether it’s on their mobile device, or on their Desktop.